dojo/docs/dojo/store/JsonRest.rst

 Misc
 ====

 dojo/store/JsonRest does not provide all the functionality of dojox/data/JsonRestStore itself.
-Addtional modules and layers are used to provide schema validation, referencing, caching, and other functionality.
+Additional modules and layers are used to provide schema validation, referencing, caching, and other functionality.